Critical Mass: The Cultural Shift Toward Critical Theory & Neo Marxism

 This leaves us with the question of police brutality, which Black Lives Matter has seized upon as the unsavory pièce de résistance of systemic racism in America.
 The popular arguments always seem to revolve around the fact that Blacks are disproportionately stopped, arrested, incarcerated, or killed by law enforcement—a very popular sentiment, but one which studies have refuted—as they only make up around 13% of the US population but make up around half of these cases.
 This argument makes the rather ridiculous assertion that police should respond to birthrates rather than crime rates in America.
 But the sad reality is that a tiny population in America—namely young, Black males—are responsible for an enormous proportion of the crime in America.
 This is particularly true of violent crime, as Blacks account for around 54% of all homicides and 60% of robberies in America.

-It therefore is not fair to say that police disproportionately interact with Black suspects as they interact with them proportionately to the number of crimes they commit.
+It therefore is not accurate to claim that police disproportionately interact with or kill Black suspects as they interact with them—including with deadly force—proportionately to the number of crimes they commit.
 Even liberal leaning senior fellows of the Brookings Institute acknowledge the reality that Black men are proportionally dealt with by the justice system.
 The statistical reality is that men are over 90 times more likely to be arrested or killed by police than women are, but no one is claiming police are systemically sexist.
 The reason for this disparity is straightforward—men commit an order of magnitude more crime than women do, particularly violent crime.
-Why do Black men commit more crime than White men?
+The big question no one is asking is, why do Black men commit more crime than White men?
 Arguably the most significant factor is that they have higher rates of births out of wedlock and therefore more fatherless homes thereby increasing Black children's risk of incarceration by a factor of 20, their risk of poverty by a factor of 4, their risk of drug use by a factor of 10, and their risk of dropping out of high school by a factor of 2.

 Some have argued that the high rate of fatherlessness is actually caused by the incarceration rate—a feckless attempt to yet again place the blame on a racist system.
 It should be noted that this isn't a "chicken or the egg" paradox as we actually know which came first—increasing fatherlessness.
 The mass incarceration of Blacks didn't ramp up until the 1970's during the war on drugs, long after the rising rates of nonmarital births in the Black community.
 Of course this argument also makes the rather questionable implication that currently incarcerated Black males would otherwise be committed and nurturing fathers if the justice system would simply stop prosecuting them for violent criminal behavior.
 It also appears to make some rather glaring mathematical errors arguing that upwards of 70% of Black children are born out of wedlock because approximately 2.3% of Blacks are incarcerated.